evenfrost/esnext/README.md

     $ jspm install
     $ gulp

-In development mode, on server unstable V8 ES.next features are transpiled at runtime with `babel-node`, while stable (e.g. generators) are handled by io.js itself.
+While in development mode, on server unstable V8 ES.next features are transpiled at runtime with `babel-node`, while stable (e.g. generators) are handled by io.js itself.
-On client, everything is managed by jspm. ([See jspm wiki](https://github.com/jspm/jspm-cli/wiki))
+On client everything is managed by jspm. ([See jspm wiki.](https://github.com/jspm/jspm-cli/wiki))

 ## Production workflow
     $ gulp build